 The majority of your creditors must voluntarily accept your proposal before it can become legally binding on them all, so ensuring your creditors will be prepared to accept your IVA is paramount if your application is going to be successful.

-The voting takes place during what's known as the creditors meeting, a virtual meeting rather than face to face one, chaired by your Insolvency Practitioner.
+The voting takes place during what's known as the creditors meeting.

-There needs to be acceptance of the IVA proposal by at least 75% of your creditors (in debt value terms) of those that vote, before the IVA becomes legally binding on all of your creditors.
+The proposal must be accepted by at least 75% of your creditors, in debt value terms, before the IVA can be deemed to have been accepted and, therefore, become legally binding on all of your creditors.

-Once the IVA has been agreed by the necessary majority, it becomes legally binding on all creditors, even if they initially rejected your proposal.
+Once the IVA has been agreed, it becomes legally binding on all creditors, even on those who may have initially rejected your proposal.

 So why would a creditor agree to an IVA?

-When they are confronted with an IVA proposal, they are given a clear breakdown of the comparative returns they could expect from both the proposed IVA and the potential return from the applicant's bankruptcy.
+When confronted with an IVA proposal, creditors are given a clear breakdown of the comparative returns they could expect from both the proposed IVA and the potential return from the same applicant's bankruptcy.

-The IVA will usually show a significant advantage to the creditor by demonstrating a greater financial return over a longer period when compared to the bankruptcy alternative.
+And, whilst not always the case, the IVA will usually show a significant financial advantage to the creditor by demonstrating a greater financial return over a longer period when compared to the bankruptcy alternative.

-However, some creditors do take a dim view of IVAs and will occasionally try to block an IVA from becoming accepted.
+And it's true that, occasionally, a creditor will take a dim view of a particular IVA and will, occasionally, try to block it from becoming accepted.